mezcel/plantid-Bootstrap/README.md

 testing branch - morphology ER Class edits mod edits on this branch are all through git via atom

-this readme is also a test point for confirmed git to github push

-test

 ## Note:
 * GUI - Bootstrap
 * DB - JS/JSON